machine-solution/motion_planning_for_manipulators/README.md

 # Project description

-This chapter may no longer be relevant and soon I add pdf-file with description of problem and general concept of project.
+This chapter may no longer be relevant, but there is a project description in [this file](demo/Motion_Planning_for_manipulators.pdf)

 ## Problem description
 We have a manipulator in space with obstacles and two positions of this manipulator: start and finish.
 It is required to plan the actions using which the manipulator will come from the start position to the finish.